 Priority Suggestions

-1 Improvements to existing/new
+1 Improvements to existing/new village hall

-village hall

-2 Improvements to Improved footpaths and cycle routes required, especially to river
+2 Improvements to Improved featpaths and evels regulate required especially to river

-pedestrian/cycle routes area and along Ely Road (safety concerns)
+Ζ pedestrian/cycle routes Improved footpaths and cycle routes required, especially to river area and along Ely Road (safety concerns)

 3 Provision of a new children's

 play area

 4 Open space improvements Improvements to open space to include the river area.

 5 Improvements to road/transport Reduce speed of traffic along B1382 and an improved junction at

 infrastructure river bridge.